-The Grosvenor-Strathmore Metro station is situated along the Metrorail Red Line, just north of Interstate 495 and east of Rockville Pike.
-The Grosvenor-Strathmore Metro Area Minor Master Plan (the Plan) includes 117 acres at the Metro station, bounded by Rock Creek Park to the south, MD 355 (Rockville Pike) to the west, the Town of Garrett Park to the north, and low density residential areas and Holy Cross Academy to the east.
+The Grosvenor-Strathmore Metro Station is situated along the Metrorail Red Line, just north of Interstate 495 and east of Rockville Pike.
+The Grosvenor-Strathmore Metro Area Minor Master Plan (the Plan) includes 117 acres bounded by Rock Creek Park to the south, MD 355 (Rockville Pike) to the west, the Town of Garrett Park to the north, and low density residential areas and Holy Cross Academy to the east.

-Metro stations and centers to the south include the Walter Reed National Military Medical Center/National Institutes of Health, a large federal employment center, and downtown Bethesda, a major mixed-use central business district.
-Metro stations and centers to the north include White Flint and Twinbrook, which are undergoing substantial transformation from suburban strip centers and single-purpose uses to dynamic mixeduse centers.
+Metro stations and centers to the south include the Walter Reed National Military Medical Center and National Institutes of Health, a large federal employment center, and downtown Bethesda, a major mixed-use central business district.
+Metro stations and centers to the north include White Flint and Twinbrook, which are undergoing substantial transformation from suburban strip centers and single-purpose uses to dynamic mixed-use centers.

-The General Plan (On Wedges and Corridors) has guided County development for fifty years, establishing the policy of concentrating the most intense development at the Metro stations.
+The General Plan (On Wedges and Corridors) has guided land use in the County for fifty years, establishing the policy of concentrating the most intense development at the Metro stations.
 Downtown central business districts, such as Silver Spring and Bethesda, have the highest densities, tallest buildings and largest variety of uses and amenities.
 Development around suburban Metro stations, such as Twinbrook, have a variety of building types and heights, and provide access to some amenities and services.
 Suburban centers without Metrorail, such as Rock Spring, have lower densities and fewer amenities.

-Development of the Grosvenor-Strathmore area has been guided by the 1992 North Bethesda-Garrett Park Master Plan (1992 Master Plan), which covered more than 5,700 acres.
-The 1992 Master Plan's recommendations for the Grosvenor-Strathmore area were two-fold: "to provide additional housing in the Plan area and to expand potential Metro ridership."
-The General Plan and the 1992 Master Plan set the framework for the County's major growth and new development to occur near transit in order to maximize the investment in infrastructure, create mixed-use center with jobs, housing, and retail, reduce sprawl and conserve land.
+Development of the Grosvenor-Strathmore area has been guided by the 1992 North Bethesda/Garrett Park Master Plan (1992 Master Plan), which covered more than 5,700 acres.
+The 1992 Master Plan's recommendations for the Grosvenor-Strathmore area were two-fold: "to provide additional housing in the Plan area; and to expand potential Metro ridership."
+The General Plan and the 1992 Master Plan set the framework for the County's major growth and new development to occur near transit to maximize the investment in infrastructure; create mixed-use centers with jobs, housing, and retail; reduce sprawl; and conserve land.

-Development around the Grosvenor-Strathmore Metro station is predominantly residential, with a mixture of high-rise and mid-rise apartment buildings and lowrise condominiums and townhouses.
-There are well-established private and public educational institutions in the vicinity.
-The Music Center at Strathmore opened in 2001 and has become a regional attraction as a cultural performing arts, music, and educational center.
+Development around the Grosvenor-Strathmore Metro station is predominantly residential with a mixture of high-rise and mid-rise apartment buildings and lowrise condominiums and townhouses.
+There are wellestablished private and public educational institutions in the vicinity.
+The Music Center at Strathmore opened in 2005 and has become a regional attraction as a cultural performing arts, music, and educational center.
 With Rock Creek Park and the open spaces around Strathmore, the educational institutions, the residences, as well as conservation areas, the area is verdant and lush.

-As a residential community with a cultural arts center, the Grosvenor-Strathmore Metro station area is suburban in character - the predominant use is housing, there isn't a mix of uses, it is not a town center, and it lacks both the density and the amenities of other Red Line Metro stations in the County.
-But its development pattern is established and well-defined and this Plan's recommendations build upon that existing pattern and the principles set forth in the 1992 Master Plan.
+The Grosvenor-Strathmore Metro Station area is suburban in character - the predominant use is housing, there isn't a mix of uses, it is not a town center, and it lacks both the density and the amenities of other Red Line Metro stations in the County.
+But its development pattern is established and well-defined, and this Plan's recommendations build upon that existing pattern and the principles set forth in the 1992 Master Plan.
 This Plan recognizes that new development on the last parcel at this Metro station should take optimum advantage of the site, but should fit within the context and established character of this community.